Miami Hurricanes football: Florida State

 Miami's traditional rivals are Florida State and Florida.
-Since 2002, the Florida Cup has been awarded to the team that finishes with the best head-to-head record in years when Miami and Florida State face each other.
+Since 2002, the Florida Cup has been awarded to the team that finishes with the best head-to-head record in years when Miami and Florida face each other.
 To date, six Florida Cups have been awarded with Miami winning the first three.

 Miami's rivalry with Florida State dates to 1951 when the Hurricanes defeated the Seminoles 35–13 in their inaugural meeting.
 The schools have played every year since 1966, with Miami holding the all-time advantage, 33–30.
 Upon the conclusion of their 2003 regular-season schedules, the teams represented their respective conferences in the 2004 FedEx Orange Bowl (Miami being the champions of the Big East, and Florida State being the champions of the ACC).
 Miami won the bowl game 16–14; it was the only time the schools have met in post-season football play.
 The 63 meetings between the teams of FSU and Miami eclipsed the rivalry between the Hurricanes and the Gators (from the University of Florida) following their 2010 game; the series of games between the University of Miami and Florida is Miami's second-longest at 55 games.

 During the 1980s and 1990s, the series emerged as one of the premier rivalries in college football.
 Between 1983 and 2002, the Hurricanes and Seminoles combined to win 7 national championships and play in 14 bowl games with a national championship at stake.
 The 1988 game starred 57 future NFL pros on the combined rosters.
 Since 2004, the year Miami left the Big East Conference to join the expanded 12-member Atlantic Coast Conference, the universities have been conference foes, though they are placed in separate divisions within the conference.
 This alignment creates the potential for the two teams to meet for a second time in the ACC Championship Game, should each win their respective divisions in any particular season.
 Such a rematch has yet to happen after 14 years of ACC Championship Games, as of 2018.

 The series has consistently drawn very high television ratings with the 2006 Miami–Florida State game being the most-watched college football game—regular-season or postseason—in ESPN history, and the 2009 and 1994 meetings being the second- and fifth-most watched regular season games, respectively.

 The Miami Hurricanes lead the all-time series 35–32 as of 2022.
-The most recent meeting was in 2022 on November 5, when the Seminoles won 45–3 in Miami, this is the largest margin of victory in the opposing teams stadium in the series history.
+The most recent meeting was in 2022 on November 5, when the Seminoles won 45–3 in Miami, this is the largest margin of victory in the opposing team's stadium in the series history.
 Their next scheduled game is November 11, 2023.